Alliedium/awesome-nexus/README.md

 For more details please refer to the [guide](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/grouping-docker-repositories) .

 In our case, Nexus contains the Docker Group repository which includes all the Proxy Docker repos and Hosted Docker repo.

+You should need to provide an unused port value to `HTTP connector` field which going forward can be used to access this repository directly as an API endpoint.
+More info about connectors can be found [here](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/ssl-and-repository-connector-configuration).
+So, if your Nexus instance is running inside of Docker container, or it is running on a separate VM behind a firewall, you would need to ensure that this port is available outside (from your local machine), and open it or forward if needed.
 So, accessing the only one HTTP connector of Group repository, we will be able to **download** any image from all these repos (please **note** that Nexus Repository OSS **does not support pushing** into a group repository, so only pulling from group repository is available.
 Explicit push to the hosted repository is described in the **"Client configuration & How to use"** section below):

 ![12](https://user-images.githubusercontent.com/74211642/203739670-68f46b50-bc81-4ef5-a639-82b9d60c7335.png)